isc-projects/bind9/doc/notes/notes-current.rst

   state.
 (Other zone journal files were not affected.)
 This has been fixed.
 If a corrupt journal file is detected, ``named`` can now recover from it.
 [GL #2600]

+- When dumping the cache to file, TTLs were being increased with ``max-stale-ttl``.
+Also the comment above stale RRsets could have nonsensical values if the RRset was still marked a stale but the ``max-stale-ttl`` has passed (and is actually an RRset awaiting cleanup).
+Both issues have now been fixed.
+[GL #389] [GL #2289]